SteeltoeOSS/Documentation/docs/7-management/9-%2finfo.md

 ##### ASP.NET OWIN App

-Refer to the [HTTP Access ASP.NET OWIN](#http-access-asp-net-owin) section below to see the overall steps required to enable HTTP access to endpoints in an ASP.NET 4.x OWIN application.

-To add the Info actuator middleware to the ASP.NET OWIN pipeline, use the `UseInfoActuator()` extension method from [InfoEndpointAppBuilderExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointOwin/Info/InfoEndpointAppBuilderExtensions.cs).
+To add the Info actuator middleware to the ASP.NET OWIN pipeline, use the `UseInfoActuator()` extension method from `InfoEndpointAppBuilderExtensions`.

 The following example shows how to enable the Info endpoint and use the `GitInfoContributor` and `AppSettingsInfoContributor` as `IInfoContributor`s.